onlyafly/waltz/README.md

 machines.

-(Note: I forked this from the original repo at https://github.com/ibdknox/waltz since it was no longer being updated.)
+(Note: I forked this from the original repo at https://github.com/ibdknox/waltz since it was no longer being updated.
+--Kevin Albrecht)

 ## Installation